ChathurangaKCD/platform/draft.md

 - **Support multiple primary workload resources**: Each ComponentTypeDefinition is limited to a single primary workload resource.
 The ComponentTypeDefinition must declare a `workloadType` field (one of: `deployment`, `statefulset`, `cronjob`, `job`), and the primary workload resource's `id` must match this `workloadType`.
 Additional supporting resources (Services, HPAs, PDBs, etc.) can be defined in the resources section and via addons.

-- **Backwards compatibility with existing component types**: Migrating existing Services, WebApps, and ScheduledTasks to the new model is not covered in this proposal and will be addressed separately.
+- **Backwards compatibility with existing component types**: Migrating existing Services, WebApps, and ScheduledTasks to the new model is not covered in this proposal.

 ---